Business & Entrepreneurship BSc(Hons)

 What you'll learn

-You’ll take on one module from each of our three categories every term.
-‘External’ modules cover things like market research, industry partners, and customers.
-‘Internal’ modules look at management topics like finances, operations and people.
-And ‘You’ modules consider your developing skills, like creative thinking, self-reflection and specialist knowledge.
+As part of this unique entrepreneurship course, you'll take on one module from each of our three categories every term.
+'External' modules cover things like market research, industry partners, and customers.
+'Internal' modules look at management topics like finances, operations and people.
+And 'You' modules consider your developing skills, like creative thinking, self-reflection and specialist knowledge.

 Developing your foundational knowledge, you’ll investigate the key elements of business, the landscape’s challenges, and future trends.
 You’ll get an insight into finance, marketing, and how to understand and influence people - while exploring data, information and intelligence.
 And you’ll improve your relationship-building and decision making skills by pitching and presenting ideas as a team.